You must meet the following requirements to qualify for financial aid.

 - Complete current program within 150% length of eligibility.

-- Requested major for evaluation must be reflected in BANNER student system.
+- Requested major for evaluation must be reflected in the Banner student system.

-- Students with a Bachelors or higher will be considered for Federal Direct Loans only.
+- Students with a bachelor’s degree or higher will be considered for Federal Direct Loans only.

 - Submit official academic transcript(s) from other colleges/universities to the Admissions Office.